If you suffer from labral tear hip pain at night, you may fear that there is no option for relief. But that’s not true.

 • Sleeping On Your Stomach

 This is actually the worst of the three options.
 It is just not good for your spinal alignment.
 First, you have to turn your head to breathe properly.
-This may not seem like much, but it places your upper spine out of alignment.
-And this has ramifications throughout your entire spinal column.
+This may not seem like much, but it places your upper spine out of alignment, which has ramifications throughout your entire spinal column.
 Second, many people, as they age, may develop a larger gut.
-If you sleep on your gut the pressure that creates can push your lower spine out of alignment.
+If you sleep on your gut, the pressure that creates can push your lower spine out of alignment.

 • Sleeping On Your Back